A Burning

 A Burning is the debut novel by Indian-born author Megha Majumdar released in June 2020.
 By December 2020, the novel was on 13 lists of the best books of 2020, according to Literary Hub.

 Plot

-Set in Kolkata, India, the novel tells the story of its central character Jivan, a woman who witnesses a terrorist attack on an Indian train while it is stopped in a station.
+Set in Kolkata, India, the novel tells the story of its central character Jivan, a young woman who witnesses a terrorist attack on an Indian train while it is stopped in a station.
 Jivan posts to Facebook the next day, drawing the attention of police who arrest her on suspicion of committing the terrorist attack.
 Following the accusation, her fate hinges upon her former gym teacher, PT Sir, who has become a politician in an Indian right-wing party, and on a hijra actress named Lovely.

 Background

 In a 2020 interview with The Wall Street Journal, Majumdar explained the origin of the novel:

 I think it came from reading the news and watching what was happening in India.
 I grew up in India, and my family’s still there.
 The right wing was ascendant, and communal tensions were being whipped up.
 [The country] was going in a direction that was really frightening.
 It’s truly contrary to this ideal of India that we were taught about since we were kids, the country whose plurality and diversity we were taught to celebrate.
 So I wanted to write about how individuals survive such a societal turn.